a. What types of sources and stakeholders does RepRisk screen?

 The goal of the quality assurance process is to ensure that the complete analysis process has been completed in line with RepRisk’s strict, rules-based methodology.

 The final step in the process, the quantification of the risk, is done through data science.
 There are proprietary standard and customized risk metrics.
 The RepRisk Index (RRI) dynamically captures and quantifies reputational risk exposure related to ESG Issues.
 The RepRisk Rating (RRR), a letter rating (AAA to D), facilitates benchmarking and integration of ESG and business conduct risks.
-The UN Global Compact Violator Flag identifies companies that have a high risk or potential risk of violating one or more of the ten UNGC Principles.
+The United Nations Global Compact (UNGC) Violator Flag identifies companies that have a high risk or potential risk of violating one or more of the ten UNGC Principles.

 IV.
 The RepRisk Index (RRI): Our algorithm for reputational risk exposure